JackitK/goldensun-dawn-of-djinn/README.md

 ### Is Dawn of Djinn hard?
-Dawn of Djinn by default is harder than the orginal Golden Sun, but is not intended to be "brutally hard".
+- Dawn of Djinn by default is harder than the orginal Golden Sun, but is not intended to be "brutally hard".
+For example I think it's slightly easier than Golden Sun Reloaded.
-Previous experience with the Golden Sun series is recommended before jumping in.
+-Previous experience with the Golden Sun series is recommended.
+Though a more casual experience of the series should be acceptable with use of the casual key.
+- Dawn of Djinn goes under the assumption that you have collected but the 4 "Grand Djinn" before taking on the final boss and all Djinn before taking on the super boss.

 On average, monster's stats are mutiplied similarly to how they are in Lost Age's hard mode.
 Though movepools have been changed to make them more capable than normal, including with bosses.